sadiqalimir/actuatorOS/README.md

 2. **Simulink_Model:** Includes the Simulink-based model developed to validate the Electrical Actuator Operating System's behavior and performance.

 3. **Hardware_Design:** Contains the hardware design files, including schematics, PCB layouts, and component specifications.

+5. Arduino_Code: Contains the Arduino microcontroller code that drives the Electrical Actuator Operating System.
+The code includes the algorithms for actuator control, sensor interfacing, and communication with other system components.

+7. **CAD_Files:** Holds the Computer-Aided Design (CAD) files for the mechanical components and assembly of the Electrical Actuator Operating System.
+This directory contains 3D models and drawings of the actuators, mounting brackets, and any other mechanical parts.

-4. **Control_Algorithms:** Includes the source code and implementation of the control algorithms for precise actuator control.
+9. **Control_Algorithms:** Includes the source code and implementation of the control algorithms for precise actuator control.

-5. **Testing_and_Validation:** Contains test cases, experimental data, and results obtained during system validation.
+10. **Testing_and_Validation:** Contains test cases, experimental data, and results obtained during system validation.

-6. **Documentation:** Holds the final project report, presentation slides, and any additional documentation.
+11. **Documentation:** Holds the final project report, presentation slides, and any additional documentation.

 ## Note to Visitors: